 “An enemy of the state, you mean?”
 Wheeler asked, and shook his head.
 “I’m a diplomat: I bargain with foreign dignitaries as a matter of course.
 I ease sanctions.
 I make trade deals and, I hope, broker peace agreements.
 I keep the country running until an election replaces me.
 But, by all means…” Again, he made a welcoming gesture and bowed his head, “does any vote matter more than justice?”

 “You’re human,” Jill realized, staring at him.
 She still sat crumpled on the floor.

 “There are still humans in charge?”

-Wheeler said, “I’m willing to help you get free of here.”
+Wheeler said, “I’m willing and able to help you get free of here.”

 “So you can get rid of us quietly later,” Rose suggested.
 She had to decide soon.
 The white flashes with the pain were getting more frequent.

 A rumbling shudder underfoot was followed by an odd stillness.

 “What was that?” asked Jill.

 ”Mr. Baton has shut our furnace off,” Wheeler informed them.
 “It will take quite awhile to cool but I intend to give it more than adequate time.”